-All travelers to Sri Lanka are required to apply for a visa or ETA Sri Lanka, except for holders of passports issued by Sri Lanka, Singapore, the Maldives or the Seychelles.
-The ETA/e-visa is suited for travelers with business or tourist travel purposes.
+All travellers to Sri Lanka are required to apply for a visa or ETA Sri Lanka, except for holders of passports issued by Sri Lanka, Singapore, the Maldives or the Seychelles.
+The ETA/e-visa is suited for travellers with business or tourist travel purposes.

 What is the ETA Sri Lanka/e-visa?

 The ETA is the electronic variant of the Sri Lanka visa, basically making it an e-visa.
 ETA stands for Electronic Travel Authorization; it is issued by the Department of Immigration & Emigration in Colombo.
 It’s meant for short business trips or holidays (less than 30 days, read more about the validity or extending the validity to 90 days).
 The ETA Sri Lanka can be applied for easily, quickly and safely online.
 By making use of the ETA, it’s not necessary to run through the complicated visa procedure through the embassy or the Sri Lanka consulate.

 Elephants in Sri Lanka

 The ETA is meant for tourists (1), business travellers (2), medical travellers (3) and travellers transferring at an airport in Sri Lanka (4).

 1. Under tourism is understood:

 - Going on a holiday

 - Taking part in sporting events and (other) competitions